top of page

 Dunblane, Scotland

 Tucked into the Scottish countryside near Dunblane, Cromlix is a restored Victorian mansion offering refined rural luxury.
-Owned by tennis legend Andy Murray, the hotel features just 15 individually styled rooms and suites, each with garden or woodland views.
+Owned by tennis legend Andy Murray, the hotel features just 16 individually styled rooms and suites, each with garden or woodland views alongside the beautifully styled Laurel Gate Lodge.

 Guests can unwind by roaring fires, enjoy clay pigeon shooting or tennis on-site, and dine at the glass-walled restaurant overseen by a celebrated Scottish chef.
 Surrounded by 34 acres of lush grounds, Cromlix blends timeless elegance with warm hospitality - perfect for a romantic escape, a country weekend, or simply a breath of fresh air.